 Mass Coordinators are responsible for the smooth flow of liturgy at Good Shepherd.
 The coordinator is monitoring the work of others more than he or she is actually carrying out activities.
 In essence, the Mass Coordinator will make sure the church is ready for liturgy, ensure presence of all scheduled participants, respond to emergencies during liturgy, and close up church after liturgy.
 For more information contact Gary Watson at MassCoordinator@gscceg.org.

-The Usher Ministry is a great opportunity to meet parishioners of Good Shepherd Church while serving a vital service in the performance of the Mass.
+The Usher Ministry is a great opportunity to meet parishioners of Good Shepherd Church while performing a vital service in the during the Mass.
 The hospitality that Ushers show in helping people find a seat, in collecting the gifts of money or in guiding the Communion procession must reflect the idea that the Church is our home.
-Any parishioner at least 12 years in age or older may be an Usher.
-Children under age 12 must be assisted by an adult during the collection.
+Any parishioner at least 16 years of age or older may be an Usher.
+Children under age 16 must be assisted by an adult during the collection.
 For more information contact Edwin Camerino at firstname.lastname@example.org.